Layr-Labs/eigenlayer-contracts/docs/releases/operator-set-release/interfaces/core/operator-sets.md

 	// VIEW

 	/**
+	 * @param avs to check operator set existence for
-	 * @param operatorSet the operatorSet to check existence for *
+	 * @param operatorSetId of the operatorSet to check existence for *
 	 * @return whether the operatorSet exists
+	 *
+	 * @dev This is a mapping in storage
 	 */
-	function doesOperatorSetExist(OperatorSet calldata operatorSet) returns (bool);
+	function isOperatorSet(address avs, uint32 operatorSetId) returns (bool);

 	/**
 	 * @param operator the operator to get the status of
+	 * @param avs to check operatorSet membership in
-	 * @param operatorSet the operatorSet to check whether the operator was in
+	 * @param operatorSetId of the operatorSet to check whether the operator was in
 	 *
-	 * @return whether the operator was in a given operatorSet */ function isOperatorInOperatorSet( address operator,
+	 * @return whether the operator was in a given operatorSet *
-		OperatorSet calldata operatorSet,
+	 * @dev This is a mapping in storage
+	 */
+	function isMember(
+		address avs,
+		address operator,
+		uint32 operatorSetId
+	) external view returns(bool);

+	/**
+	 * @param avs to check operatorSet status of
+	 *
+	 * @return whether the avs is an operatorSet AVS
+	 *
+	 * @dev This is a mapping in storage
+	 */
+	function isOperatorSetAVS(
+		address avs,
 	) external view returns(bool);
 }
 ```
 ### createOperatorSets